 Akshobhya Buddha is one of the Pancha Buddhas symbolizing Akasha jnana and is blue in color.
 It means wisdom like space, all-pervasive, without periphery and without characteristics.
 In all stupas, the image of Akshobhya Buddha is always placed in the East.
 Akshobhya Buddha rides on the throne of an elephant symbolizing the steadfast nature of his Bodhisattva vows and is an Earth-touching gesture known as Bhu Sparsa Mudra.

 Ratna sambhava Buddha

-Amitabha Buddha is one of the Pancha Dhyani Buddhas representing Pratyavekshanajnana, the wisdom of discriminating awareness and is red in colour.
-Amitabha Buddha is placed facing to the west in the stupa, rides on peacock symbolizing that he can take away the suffering of others just as the peacock eats poisonous plants and yet his tail shines forth.
+Amitabha Buddha is one of the Pancha Dhyani Buddhas representing Pratyavekshanajnana, the wisdom of discriminating awareness and is red in color.
+Amitabha Buddha is placed facing to the west in the stupa, rides on a peacock symbolizing that he can take away the suffering of others just as the peacock eats poisonous plants and yet his tail shines forth.
 Amitabha Buddha is in Dhyana Mudra.

-Amoghasiddhi Buddha (अमोघसिद्धि बुद्ध) is one of the Pancha Dhyani Buddhas, represents Krityanusthan jnana, all accomplishing wisdom and is green in colour.
-Amoghsiddhi Buddha is placed facing to the north in the stupa and rides on Garuda.
+Amoghasiddhi Buddha (अमोघसिद्धि बुद्ध) is one of the Pancha Dhyani Buddhas, represents Krityanusthan jnana, all accomplishing wisdom and is green in color.
+Amoghsiddhi Buddha is placed facing the north in the stupa and rides on Garuda.
 He is the lord of the north.
 He is in Abhaya Mudra and Abhaya means fearlessness.
 Amoghasiddhi Buddha symbolize the air element.
-The way recognize him from the Panchabuddha is that the idol is in the state of meditation protected by the fangs of seven serpents with the right hand is held up to the chest and placed in the posture of Abhay, the left hand is placed on the lap.
+The way recognize him from the Panchabuddha is that the idol is in a state of meditation protected by the fangs of seven serpents with the right hand held up to the chest and placed in the posture of Abhay, the left hand is placed on the lap.